d2l-ai/d2l-vi/chapter_multilayer-perceptrons/weight-decay.md

 our learning algorithm will find more profit in minimizing the norm $|| \mathbf{w} ||^2$ versus minimizing the training error.
-That's exactly what we want.
+That is exactly what we want.
-To illustrate things in code, let's revive our previous example from :numref:`chapter_linear_regression` for linear regression.
+To illustrate things in code, let's revive our previous example from :numref:`sec_linear_regression` for linear regression.
 There, our loss was given by

 $$l(\mathbf{w}, b) = \frac{1}{n}\sum_{i=1}^n \frac{1}{2}\left(\mathbf{w}^\top \mathbf{x}^{(i)} + b - y^{(i)}\right)^2.$$